greenelab/meta-review/manuscript.md

 ### Continuous publication

-Manubot performs continuous publication: every update to a manuscript's source is automatically reflected in the online outputs.
+Manubot performs continuous publication:
+Every update to a manuscript's source is automatically reflected in the online outputs.
 The approach uses continuous integration (CI) [@18w6XKsQO; @Qh7xTLwz; @lXvpQxeN], specifically via [Travis CI](https://travis-ci.org/), to monitor changes.
 When changes occur, the CI service attempts to generate an updated manuscript.
 If this process is error free, the CI service timestamps the manuscript and uploads the output files to the GitHub repository.